hellerve/blog/wip/Scheme_Macros_III:_Defining_let.md

 make our version feature-complete.

 This definition of `let` makes heavy use of ellipses—the `...`—to destructure the form.
-We take all of the variable names—named `var` here`—and put them in the argument list of the lambda.
+We take all of the variable names—named `var` here—and put them in the argument list of the lambda.
 Then we take the body and set it as the body of the lambda.
 Finally, we take all of the values—names `val` here—and call our lambda with them.
 Let’s look at the example from Figure 1, before and after